seanfisk/combootcha/README.md

 This also removes the decision of where to put customizations.
 The emacs repo was fairly obvious, but the distinction between personal-chef-repo and dotfiles grew increasingly unclear.

-A program will be built for each environment.
-Currently planned:
+A program has been built for each environment, currently:

-- Work laptop
+- Personal laptop (this repository)
-- Personal laptop
+- Work laptop (private repository stored at work)

 ## References on automating macOS